-For the 1st quarter of 2022, the refinery produced 3.19 metric tons of Palm Fatty Acid Distillate as compared to zero for the same period of last year.
+For the 2nd quarter of 2022, the refinery produced 38 metric tons of RBDO as compared to 114 metric tons of the same period last year.
+In addition, 30 metric tons of Palm Fatty Acid Distillate was produced this quarter as compared to 28 metric tons for the same period of last year.
 This by-product is generated during production of RBDO.